-Road accidents make up around one in fourteen of all deaths of children aged 5 to 14.
+Road accidents make up around 1 in 15 of all deaths of children aged 5 to 14.
 They also cause serious injuries.

 Thanks to concerted efforts by government and local organisations, these numbers have been falling steadily.
 You can play your part in reducing the numbers still further by advising parents or practising road safety with the children you look after.